HarryR/PyPQC/README.md

 ## Example

 The two classes, `PQCKEM` and `PQCSign`, provide an interface to the `pqc_cli` executable.
 You must provide it with the full path of the executable as the constructor argument.
+Each submission is modified slightly to build its own `pqc_cli` executable.

 If the algorithm supports both Key Exchange and Signing, it's not guaranteed that key pairs generated for one are compatible with the other.

 ### Key Exchange